CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms users would say: 'dependency audit,' 'npm audit,' 'CVE,' 'vulnerable packages,' 'supply chain security,' 'outdated dependencies,' 'known vulnerabilities,' 'security advisory,' 'package security,' 'framework vulnerability,' 'is this package safe.'
-These cover both technical and conversational phrasings.
+Excellent coverage of natural trigger terms including 'dependency audit,' 'npm audit,' 'CVE,' 'vulnerable packages,' 'supply chain security,' 'outdated dependencies,' 'known vulnerabilities,' 'security advisory,' 'package security,' 'framework vulnerability,' and the conversational 'is this package safe.'

 3 / 3